AlKach/pet-shop/README.md

 ## Environment setup

+pet-shop uses PostgreSQL DB to store its data.
+It is recommended to run DB on separate machine.

+### Docker

+The easiest way to get PostgreSQL DB up and running for development and testing is to use Docker image:

+    docker run --name pg-test \
+               -p 5432:5432 \
+               -e POSTGRES_USER=shop_test \
+               -e POSTGRES_PASSWORD=password \
+               -e POSTGRES_DB=shop_test \
+               -d postgres:alpine

+This will start Docker container with PostgreSQL instance with DB `shop_test`, user `shop_test` and password `password`.

+This approach is used in the build script.
+By default task `test` will start PostgreSQL for tests in Docker container.
+If you want to run tests on your own DB, comment out property `testProfile` in `gradle.properties`.

+### VirtualBox

 pet-shop includes scripts for automating environment setup.

 #### Database

-pet-shop uses PostgreSQL DB to store its data.
-It is recommended to run DB on separate VM.
 Environment setup scripts (stored in `/env` folder) automate running, resetting and configuring VM in VirtualBox.

 In order to set up development DB, perform following steps:
  1. Create VM in VirtualBox.